Commercial and Industrial Development

 By co-locating multiple food producers, we will be able to leverage the overall impact of the project by providing opportunities for cross-marketing, bulk purchasing, sharing of office and administrative space and staff, sharing expensive equipment like blast freezers, and installing building systems that maximize efficiency.
 With a budget of approximately $14 million, the Pearl project is on track to open for business in April 2014.

 Are you a food business interested in leasing space at Pearl?
 For leasing information, please see the CCK Pearl website .

 After the closing of America‘s Food Basket, we worked diligently with Uphams Corner Mainstreet to bring CVS/ pharmacy and The Brothers Supermarket to Uphams Corner.
 CVS and Brothers brought 35 jobs to the community with career ladders.
 Since CVS/pharmacy opened we see an increase of foot traffic in this area, which is beneficial to other merchants in Uphams Corner.

-555 Dudley St. Property has 3 commercial spaces, 8,000 sf, under 9 housing units.
-This project is renovating the apartments and expanding the Food Project office, which is adjacent to a Latino bodega.
+555 Dudley St. Property has 3 commercial spaces measuring a total of 8,000 SF under 9 housing units.
+DBEDC is renovating the apartments and expanding the Food Project office, which is adjacent to a Latino bodega.

 Pearl Meats 196 Quincy St. (before)

 Bornstein & Pearl Food Production Business Center 196 Quincy St. (after)